plating, anodizing, & finishing Q&As since 1989

 I do not want to use Brasso, as I have tried it in the past and it removes the labeling I want to preserve and generally does not passivate the metal surface enough to prevent immediate re-tarnishing.

 - Kelowna, B.C.
 Canada

 A. Try 5% ammonium citrate solution pH 9 (dissolve 50 gms citric acid in water, add some ammonia pH must be 9).

 April 19, 2014

-A. I have only used Wright's Copper Cream [affil. link to info/product on Amazon] you can buy it at the grocery store in the cleaning aisle.
+A. I have only used Wright's Copper Cream [affil link] you can buy it at the grocery store in the cleaning aisle.
 Dampen cymbal, wipe on with the grain, and rinse off and dry immediately.chip mcclurkin

 - findlay ohio usa

 A. Barkeepers Friend [affil link].
 Ignore all these other responses.
 This IS the best cleaner.Jim Bianco

 My cymbals really look bad.
 I haven't cleaned them for years.
 Do you think my cymbals will change sounds?
 Different than the day that I bought them?
 I'm looking for cheap/home remedies on how to clean my drums -- would you suggest anything?John ray punzalan